minkcv/x86view/README.md

 # x86view
 ### A bootable utility for poking around on x86 systems
 No warranty is provided.
 See LICENSE.md for more info.
+I have run this on one of my physical machines but I assume no responsibility for any damage to your machine.
+This utility literaly just lets you write to ram with no safeguards.

 ### Building and running on linux
 Install Required dependencies: